 Raise hips up by extending hips until fully extended.
 Lower hips until hips and back make contact with mat.
 Repeat.

+This exercise can be performed on TRXⓇ style suspension trainer.
 See Suspended Supine Feet Mount/Dismount.
 Hamstring enters active insufficiency as hip is raised since knee is flexed and hip does not flex beyond 90 degrees.
 However, it is used more to stabilize knees in fixed flexed position.
 Dorsal flexion of ankle reduces active insufficiency of Gastrocnemius, allowing it to assist Hamstrings in maintaining fixed knee flexion.
 See Knee flexion abduction force vector diagram.
 Adductor Magnus does not assist since hip extension does not occur in fully flexed position.

 Movement can be made easier by lying closer under anchor of suspension trainer.